-- (a) The following questions shall be decided upon without debate; provided, however, that any Senator making such a motion shall be given three minutes to explain his motion: - (1) Fix the time to which to adjourn, except the fixing of sine die adjournment. - (2) Adjourn. - (3) Take a recess. - (4) Call for orders of the day and questions relating to priority of business. - (5) Suspension of the rules. - (6) Objection to the consideration of a question - (7) Previous question, and motions to close, limit or extend the limits of debate. - (8) Amend or reconsider an undebatable motion.
+- (a) The following questions shall be decided upon without debate; but any Senator making such a motion shall be given three minutes to explain his motion: - (1) Fix the time to which to adjourn, except the fixing of sine die adjournment. - (2) Adjourn. - (3) Take a recess.